Rankine to Kelvin (°R to K)

 About Kelvin

-Kelvin, also known as the Kelvin scale, is a unit of measurement for temperature in the International System of Units (SI).
-It is named after the Scottish physicist William Thomson, 1st Baron Kelvin, who made significant contributions to the field of thermodynamics.
-The Kelvin scale is based on the absolute zero point, which is the lowest possible temperature where all molecular motion ceases.
+Kelvin is an absolute temperature measurement defined in the International System of Units (SI).
+It is named after the Scottish physicist William Thomson (Lord Kelvin) who studied the field of thermodynamics.
+The Kelvin scale is based on absolute zero; the point at which all molecular motion ceases.

 Rankine to Kelvin table